raspberrypilearning/silly-eyes/en/step_1.md

 ## You will make

-Design and create a silly eye character.
+Design and create a silly eyes character 👀.
 The character's large, silly eyes will follow the mouse pointer to bring your character to life.

 ![Examples of projects.](images/showcase-line.png)

-### You will
+You will:

 + Make a project that is fun to play with
 + Create your own character